How to harden your router, WiFi, and the growing pile of devices on your home network.

 Key Takeaways

-- Your router is critical - Change default password and update firmware first
+- The router is the front door.
+Change the admin password and update the firmware first.

-- Inventory your devices - Know what's connected to your network
+- Inventory your devices.
+Know what's on the network.